-Arkansas CNA Training & Testing Costs
+Arkansas CNA Classes & Testing Costs

-The state of Arkansas requires training that will take place in the classroom, lab, and include an internship in a long-term care facility.
+The state of Arkansas requires a program that will take place in the classroom, lab, and include an internship in a long-term care facility.
 The course must begin with 16 hours of lectures and informational demonstrations to help in preparing the students for the next step.
-On-site training is required for 16 hours of demonstration in a supervised environment.
+On-site classes is required for 16 hours of demonstration in a supervised environment.
 The following 58 hours will include further lectures and labs to help in developing skills.
 Once the program is completed, you will receive a certificate that you will need in order to schedule your state competency exam.

 Listed below are some further options for programs in a city in Arkansas near you.
 The link will help to provide contact information should you have any further questions.

-CNA Training in Little Rock, AR
+CNA Programs in Little Rock, AR

-CNA Training in Fort Smith, AR
+CNA Programs in Fort Smith, AR

 PRN Medical Services.
 This program is 90 hours, Monday through Friday, from 8am-4pm over a four week period.
 The cost is $480 for tuition, and there may be additional costs for uniforms and other tools needed for the program.
 The facility does offer scholarships and tuition assistance.
 PRN Medical Services also can help with placement assistance upon graduation.